isc-projects/bind9/doc/arm/reference.rst

    an ephemeral key and certificate created for the currently running :iscman:`named` process will be used.

-   If an HTTP configuration is specified, :iscman:`named` will listen for DNS-over-HTTPS (DoH) connections using the HTTP endpoint specified in the referenced :any:`http` statement.
-If the name ``default`` is used, then :iscman:`named` will listen for connections at the default endpoint, ``/dns-query``.
+   If an HTTP configuration is specified, :iscman:`named` listens for DNS-over-HTTPS (DoH) connections using the HTTP endpoint specified in the referenced :any:`http` statement.
+If the name ``default`` is used, then :iscman:`named` listens for connections at the default endpoint, ``/dns-query``.

    Use of an :any:`http` specification requires :any:`tls` to be specified as well.
 If an unencrypted connection is desired (for example, on load-sharing servers behind a reverse proxy), ``tls none`` may be used.

    If a port number is not specified, the default is 53 for standard DNS, 853 for DNS over TLS, 443 for DNS over HTTPS, and 80 for DNS over HTTP (unencrypted).
 These defaults may be overridden using the :namedconf:ref:`port`, :any:`tls-port`, :any:`https-port`, and :any:`http-port` options.

    Multiple :any:`listen-on` statements are allowed.
 For example: